NINEJKH/ansible-role-jenkins/README.md

 # NINEJKH.jenkins

-An Ansible role that installs Jenkins (LTS) on Debian-like systems.
+An (opinionated) Ansible role that installs Jenkins (LTS) on Debian-like systems.

 It is recommended to run it on localhost and have a webserver (nginx) run in front of it, which configuration is not part of this role.